rehierl/node-tree-outliner/about-basics.md

 ### open and closed sections

+* synonymous - open, has started

 A section is open, if it is still allowed to associate entities (nodes, a title, subsections, etc.) with it.

-* synonymous - open, has started
-* synonymous - closed, has ended, has stopped
+* synonymous - closed, has ended

 A section is closed, if no more associations are allowed.

+* From that point on, a section is fully defined/qualified.

 ### associated resources

 * synonymous - allocate, lock, create
-* synonymous - released, unlocked, freed, destroy
+* synonymous - release, unlock, free, destroy

 Similar to binary streams, certain resources (e.g. memory) must be associated with a section.
 These need to be allocated when a section is opened and released when it is closed.

 * Once a section is closed, it can not be re-opened.